mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

         return new_mem
 ```

 Here is the implementation details of the two-stream attention with a Transformer-XL backbone.
-This function implements the following formulas, described in A.2 appendix of the paper:
+This function implements the following formulas, described in appendix A.2 of the [paper](https://arxiv.org/pdf/1901.02860.pdf):

 $$\hat{h_{z_t}^{(m)}} = \text{LayerNorm}(h_{z_t}^{(m-1)} + \text{RelAttn}(h_{z_t}^{(m-1)},\big[\tilde{h}^{(m-1)}, h_{\mathbf{z}\leq{t}}^{m-1}]))$$